andrekovac/PhotoFavorite/docs/setup.md

 **4. Run App on your device**

-On the right-hand side, make sure `My Device` is selected and a big QR code is visble.
+1. On the right-hand side, make sure `My Device` is selected and a big QR code is visible.

-Scan the QR Code with your Smartphone:
+2. Scan the QR Code with your Smartphone:

    - **iPhone**: Just use your normal Camera App and hold your phone up so you can see the QR Code in the screen.
    - **Android**: Scan the QR Code by opening the **Expo Go App** and tapping on **Scan QR Code**.

+3. Well done!
+You should see a super basic App with a temporary screen from Expo on your device 🎉.

+**Troubleshooting**: If your app doesn't start, try to change the **Connection** to `Tunnel` on the left-hand side menu in the Expo Dev Tools.

 ## Operating System